Caring for a loved one after a stroke

 When someone has had a stroke, learning how to care for a stroke patient can be a challenging yet rewarding experience.
 Following a stroke, patients who have suffered a stroke will have a wide range of limitations.
 Thus, the care a stroke patient will need is varied.

 Despite this, the basics remain the same: assist with daily tasks, promote recovery and provide emotional support.
+Getting some professional after stroke homecare support can be a lifeline.

 Here are some helpful ideas for improving the care you can provide: